bradicalone/loader/README.md

 * @param {Object} data Information about the loader.
 * @param {HTMLElement} data.containerElement The element id of the loader cirlces is going to be in
 * @param {number} data.count how many rotated circles.
-* @param {Boolean} data.hasElText If there is a child element in the containerElement with text
-* @param {HTMLElement} data.textElement child text element or any text element if it exists <hasElText> is true
 * @param {Number|String} data.circleSize size of circle in pixels
 * @param {Number|String} data.width how much width of the whole rotation in pixels */ const loader = new Loading({
     containerElement: document.getElementById('btn-loader'),
     count: 8,
-    hasElText: false,
-    textElement: document.getElementById('loading-element'),
     circleSize: 18,
     color: '#969696',
     width: '125px'